psychemedia/storytelling-notes/blacksmith-tales.md

 And, after forty years, the Tinker was passing by the tree one day, and he looks at Death sticking to the tree, and says he to Death: ‘‘Is it there you are yet?’’

-“If you let me down,’’ says Death, says he, ‘‘I will give you sparings for forty years.’’
+"If you let me down,’’ says Death, says he, ‘‘I will give you sparings for forty years.’’

 The Tinker, he agreed ; and he let Death go, and there was plenty dying after that.

 At the end of the forty years, Death come to the Tinker and told him his time was up.

-‘*Very well and good,’’ says the Tinker, “I’m ready to go with you.
+‘*Very well and good,’’ says the Tinker, "I’m ready to go with you.
 Only, we'll go home till I bid good-by to my wife and children first.’’

 Death agreed to this; and, when they got into the Tinker’s house, Death told him to hurry up and not be long.